By the end of this chapter, you will be able to:

 Program evaluation.
 Evaluation is important across the policymaking process, but particularly within the policy implementation and evaluation stages.
 In evaluation, community psychologists might aim to examine whether a social program works well, who it works well for, under what conditions it works well, and whether it can work better (Miller, 2017).
 For example, the Meals on Wheels program delivers meals to older adults in need to help with their nutrition as well as reduce their isolation.
 Evaluations of this program have found a number of positive outcomes for meal recipients, and the findings from the evaluations have been used to make the programs even more effective.

 Coalition-building.
-Community psychologists also use their communication and relationship-building skills to form with community members, organizations, and policymakers.
+Community psychologists also use their communication and relationship-building skills to form community coalitions with community members, organizations, and policymakers.
 Members of a coalition share a common policy interest and agree to work together to influence or develop a public policy.
 Forming and maintaining coalitions is an effective way to influence policy.
 Nelson Mandela, imprisoned for decades in South Africa, inspired coalitions to continue their activist work, and these coalitions were eventually successful in abolishing the system of apartheid.

 Media and written communication.
 Community psychologists use a variety of communication methods to influence public policy.
 For example, they can share knowledge as guests on multimedia outlets like news radio, television, or podcasts.
 More commonly, community psychologists can influence policymaking decisions through written communication in “white papers.”
 These concisely provide scientific evidence and recommendations directly to those in decision-making positions.
 Communication strategies vary depending upon the audience.
-For example, appearances on podcasts and public radio may be informal, to target voters in order to garner support for a public policy issue.
+For example, appearances on podcasts and public radio could be used to target voters in order to garner support for a public policy issue.
 Providing “white papers” to congressional officials, on the other hand, requires concise written language with straightforward suggestions that are sensitive to the policymakers’ busy schedules.
-When coal miners have been killed by negligent mining practices, white papers and publicity surrounding their deaths led to better laws and regulations.
+When coal miners had been killed by negligent mining practices, white papers and publicity surrounding their deaths led to better laws and regulations.
 These types of tragedies have been used to highlight and bring attention to abuses of power, which have been used by policy activists to change the status quo and bring about social justice.
 Another example is Rachel Carson’s influential book Silent Spring, which powerfully identified abuses in the use of pesticides and helped start the global environmental movement.

 Selecting a Policy Issue and Developing a Plan for Action